yahikii/mac-config/README.md

 The provided script will automatically install all packages listed in the Brewfile, ensuring your system is equipped with the necessary tools for efficient deployments.

 💡 Note: This Brewfile reflects my personal MacBook setup and includes additional software.
-If certain packages aren't needed, feel free to edit the Brewfile in Brew.md.
+If certain packages aren't needed, feel free to edit the Brewfile as explained in the [Brew Config documentation.](/mac-config/brew-config.md)

 ## Terminal customization